 Blueberry Burst and Blueberry Kisses are evergreen blueberry varieties.
 A good, strong, healthy plant with foliage free from disease is very important in achieving beautiful large fruit.
 Do not allow plants to lose their leaves from poor nutrition or disease.

-If the directions above are followed, you will have a delicious supply of healthy blueberries.
+Following the directions above, you will have a delicious supply of healthy blueberries.

 Blueberry Kisses has a different growth habit to Blueberry Burst from the beginning and the bush is not as compact as Blueberry Burst in the first year.
 If Blueberry Kisses sends a shoot up one side of the the plant which potentially looks like it will overtake the bush in the first year this shoot should be pruned back level with the rest of the bush.
 This will make the bush more compact.